 “Joseph,” [he said], “O truthful one, give us your opinion concerning seven fat cows who are eaten by seven lean ones.
 And seven green ears and [seven] others dry, that I may return to the people so that they may know [the truth of the matter].”
 He said, “You will sow for seven consecutive years.
 Then leave in the ear whatever [grain] you harvest, except a little that you eat.

 Then after that, there will come seven hard years which will eat up whatever you have set aside for them —all except a little which you preserve [for seed].
 Then after that, there will come a year wherein the people will be granted relief and provided with rains therein.
 [Quran 12:46-49]

 The most obvious financial lesson would be that we should always save before we spend.
 Savings should also be done consistently until the amount is enough to function as an emergency fund in the face of misfortune.

 Additionally, we can also deduce that as life may throw us some curveballs.
 And we should at least plan to manage and mitigate key risks such as severe illness, house-fire or landslide.

 Financial industries offer Takaful (Islamic insurance) as the mechanism for risk-sharing.
 Unfortunately, according to a report from the Bank Negara, only 41% of Malaysians have an insurance policy or family Takaful certificate.

 Finally, the financial implications of disability can be far more devastating than premature death.
-Setting aside the loss of an ability to earn additional expenses for healthcare, the probability of having a disability is higher than that of death for any age below 55.
+Setting aside the loss of an ability to earn additional expenses for healthcare.
+The probability of having a disability is higher than that of death for any age below 55.

-In such a scenario, procrastination can be extremely harmful in regards to coverage so don’t leave things up to chance, be insured.
+procrastination can be extremely harmful in regards to coverage so don’t leave things up to chance, be insured.